By Kym Campbell, BSc. | Updated April 19th, 2023

 I’ve done it.
 And I’ve helped a lot of other women do it too through my free 30-Day PCOS Diet Challenge.

-Benefits of a Low-Carb Diet
+Benefits of Going Low-Carb for PCOS

 We see this play out in real life among the many past participants from my 30-Day Challenge.

-How Many Carbs Should You Eat?
+How Many PCOS Carbs Per Day?

 Here’s where most diet authorities get things wrong.

 They might support a “lower” carb diet compared to USDA recommendations of 45-65% of calories [8].
-But they often fail to go low enough to successfully reverse insulin resistance.
+But they often fail to go low enough to reverse insulin resistance.
 This is often out of fear that high-fat diets are dangerous because they contain too much saturated fat.
 Studies have shown that these concerns are unfounded [7].
 Even if the low-carb diet is high in saturated fat, it still lowers cardiovascular disease risks.

 For people consuming 2,000 calories per pay, a low-carb diet contains between 50 – 130 grams per day of net carbohydrates.
 Net carbs mean the total carb content, minus the fiber.
 Fiber doesn’t get counted as a carb because it has minimal caloric value.
 It just passes straight through you.